-Button Detail Description Color The color (button color or stripe at the the template to be taken.
-For example, in the large screenshot a · - s. rd +), has a yellow stripe, Luminosity A dimmed button is non-operational.
+Button Detail Description Color The color (button color or stripe at the base of the button) corresponds to the template to be taken.
+For example, in the large screenshot above: s. rd +), has a yellow stripe, Luminosity A dimmed button is non-operational.
 This button status means that Viz Mosart is awaiting NRCS content (not yet received).
-For example, in the large screenshot above, LIVE (button F5 ) is dimmed (compare with the active LIVE 1 , 2 and 3 ).
+For example, in the large screenshot above, LIVE (button F5) is dimmed (compare with the active LIVE 1, 2 and 3).
 Status Color-coding also indicates status: Red border: Template is on-air.
-Red border, label highlighted: Butt Blue border, label highlighted: The CAM 1 F1 F2 F2 F3 CAM 4 F3 F4 SR - Enable/Disable SR - Pause timeline SR - Set Retake Point SR - Broadcast timeline 3 4 CAM 1 F1 F2 F3 SR - Enable/Disable SR - Pause timeline SR - Set Retake Point SR - Set Retake Point 3 4 In the illustration above: In the illustration above: CAM 2 is on-air CAM 3 is selected (button F3 highlighted).
-CAM 2 is both on-air and selected.
+Red border, label highlighted: Button is selected, template is on-air.
+Blue border, label highlighted: The button is selected.
+CAM 1 F1 F2 F3 CAM 4 F4 SR - Enable/Disable SR - Pause timeline SR - Set Retake Point SR - Broadcast timeline 1 2 3 4 CAM 1 F1 F2 F3 SR - Enable/Disable SR - Pause timeline SR - Set Retake Point SR - Broadcast timeline 3 4 In the illustration above: In the illustration above: CAM 2 is on-air CAM 3 is selected (button F3 highlighted). · CAM 2 is both on-air and selected.